yashahuja31/ShiftWork/README.md

   degrades to scripted dialogue if none are configured).
-- **AI career recommendations** after several completed runs — "you consistently stay calm under pressure, you might like: Pilot, Surgeon" — straightforward once there's enough `SimulationRun` history per user to aggregate over.
+- **AI career recommendations** after several completed runs — "you consistently stay calm under pressure, you might like: Pilot, Surgeon" — more achievable now than when this was first written, since there's real `SimulationRun` history per user to aggregate over via the same Prisma queries the history page and leaderboard already use.
+- **Sound design.** Distinct from voice narration below — ambient audio per `SceneStage` environment tag (a low hum for `work`, something softer for `rest`) and small SFX on stat changes/endings.
+The environment tagging this would hook into already exists.
 - **A richer character.** `CareerAvatar.tsx` is deliberately a simple, abstract figure (see "The animated character" above) so it scales to any number of careers without needing bespoke art.
 A fuller version — walking